jpolmon/NewTabHomepage/README.md

 - Adaptive greeting using Moment.js that will change depending on the time of day.
 - Randomly generated background that the user can change if they desire.
 - Optional 5-day weather forecast that is taken from the browser location.
-- Events that happened on the current day in histroy.
+- Events that happened on the current day in history.
 - A random fact and its category.
 - User can opt to be presented with a random joke and then cycle through more.